-In Q1 2020, the Courtiers UK Equity Income Fund and the Courtiers ex UK Equity Income Fund are both in receipt of the Morningstar Sustainability Ratings ("globes") which rate portfolios on their ESG information.
-The Courtiers UK Equity Income Fund received 5 globes (the highest possible rating) and the Courtiers ex UK Equity Income Fund received 4 globes.
+Proxy votes are exercised by Courtiers for all equities.
+External research is used and where appropriate, engagement with the relevant company is undertaken and/or the investment is reviewed.
+Both the Courtiers UK Equity Income Fund and the Courtiers Global ex UK Equity Income Fund are in receipt of the Morningstar Sustainability Ratings ("globes") rating portfolios on their ESG information.
+The UK Equity Income Fund has received the highest rating of five globes, the UK Equity ex UK Income Fund has received three globes.